distributethe6ix/70DaysOfServiceMesh/70DaysExercises/05-Observability in your Mesh.md

 istioctl dashboard prometheus
 ```
 At this point, a web-browser (your default) should open up with Prometheus.
 I want to feed it a query and I will do so in the *Expression* address bar, and proceed to hit execute.
-When your browser launches with Promtheus, simply enter the following to execute a query on the total requests Istio will process.
+When your browser launches with Prometheus, simply enter the following to execute a query on the total requests Istio will process.

 Paste the below into the query bar.
 This query simply outputs all the requests Istio sees.
 ```